OpenGATE/opengate/docs/source/user_guide/user_guide_reference_sources.rst

 In that case, the key “PrePositionLocal” in the root tree file will be used to define the position of all generated particles.
-The flag “global_flag” is False so the position will be relative to the mother volume (the plane here) ; otherwise, position is considered as global (in the world coordinate system).
+The flag “global_flag” is False so the position will be relative to the attached_to volume (the plane here) ; otherwise, position is considered as global (in the world coordinate system).